pairwise-tech/pairwise/README.md

 To troubleshoot or develop tests locally, you can run the necessary application services using instructions from above and then run the tests locally from their respective package, `e2e` or `cypress`.

+A quick note to keep in mind about running `docker-compose` commands.
+There are multiple `docker-compose.yml` configurations in the project, if you run `docker-compose` commands you need to reference the file you want to run the command for, or be in the directory where that file is.

 ## Authentication

 We use the passport module for defining single-sign-on provider logins with common social account providers like Google, Facebook, and GitHub.
 Authorization through one of these strategies creates a user account which is uniquely identified by the email address.
 After authentication, a user is granted a long-lived `jwt` to stay signed into Pairwise.